 Founded in 2013 by friends Ellie Evans and Tanya Evans; Elle Evans Swimwear creates beautiful, sustainable, swimwear for people who care about fashion and the future.

 Overwhelmed by the impact of the industry they had both worked in and loved for years, Elle and Tan have been doing things their way from the day they teamed up.
 Shying away from mass production they make each swimsuit to order in their ethical workspace in Melbourne, Australia.
-Choosing to use luxurious lycra made from 100% recycled plastic waste -dredged from the ocean- to create all their products.
+Choosing to use luxurious Vita ECONYL® regenerated nylon made from 100% nylon waste from the oceans and landfills- to create all their products.
 Sustainable practices are the backbone of the company, but contemporary, fashion-focused designs are what Elle Evans Swimwear has become known for.
 Attention to detail, innovative cuts and their signature nature-inspired prints come together to create magic each and every collection.

 Beginning -saving the ocean one bikini at a time